vtboyarc/finetuning/README.md

  --prompt "How did Marcus Aurelius apply Stoicism to his role as a Roman Emperor?"

 Another  way to run prompts against fine tune, using model path directly from HF instead of hvaing the model locally

-note: make sure you use the same model that you ran the fine tuning against don't forget after fine tuning, to copy adapters.npz from mlx-examples/lora to in here or wherever the path is using for that
+don't forget after fine tuning, to copy adapters.npz from mlx-examples/lora to in here or wherever the path is using for that

  python lora.py \